pg-spot-ops/pg-spot-operator/README.md

 * Installs Postgres from official PGDG repos, meaning you get instant minor version updates
 * Supports Postgres versions v14-v17 (defaults to v16 currently if not specified)
 * Two instance selection strategies - "cheapest" and "random"
+  - Note that *--selection-strategy=random* can produce better eviction rates as cheaper instance types are in more danger of being overbooked.
+For the same reason burstable instances are not recommended at all for real work.
 * Allows also to explicitly specify a list of preferred instance types and cheapest used
 * Uses Debian 12 base images / AMI-s
 * Allows override of ALL *postgresql.conf* settings if user wishes so